Thoughts & Opinions

 Next time your brand & packaging design is up for review and you’re busy garnering colleagues' opinions and drafting an agency briefing, it’s your gut feelings that could make all the difference.

 Influential business speaker, Malcolm Gladwell said, “truly successful decision making relies on a balance between deliberate and instinctive thinking’.
 It’s a statement that has even broader implications for Brand Managers and final brand designs.
-The consensus of people in the know say that’s exactly what consumers are balancing when they judge brands.
+For those in the know the consensus is that’s exactly what consumers are balancing when they judge brands.
 With practicalities assessed but instinct (emotion) playing a greater role in the decision making process.

 As product packaging is usually the first consumer touch point, this puts packaging design at the forefront of a modern branding conundrum - how will consumers react instinctively to the design?